alfg/ping.js/README.md

 [![npm](https://img.shields.io/npm/v/ping.js.svg)](https://www.npmjs.com/package/ping.js)
 [![npm](https://img.shields.io/npm/dt/ping.js.svg)](https://www.npmjs.com/package/ping.js)

-Ping.js is a small and simple Javascript library to ping response times to web servers in Javascript!
+Ping.js is a small and simple Javascript library for the browser to "ping" response times to web servers in Javascript!
 This is useful for when you want to display realtime ping times on a status page which are relative to the user.

 See [Notes](#notes) below for how this works.